WaterHyacinthInNANHU/mingxuanyan.github.io/assets/blogs/report_fiammetta/fiammetta.md

 </div>
 In the *meta-testing* phase, the initial model adapts quickly to new tasks and generates a **specialized sub-model** with just a few gradient descents.
 It first **identifies the appearance of new tasks.** Once detected, it will activate meta-testing.
 Specifically, it generates network traces within the detected new task and updates the initial model to produce the sub-model accommodated to the new task, following the standard reinforcement learning pipeline.

-For the detailed design of *Fiammetta*, please refer to our [paper](https://waterhyacinthinnanhu.github.io/assets/pdf/Fiammetta.pdf).

 ### 4.2 Feasibility Study

 Despite the potential of Meta-RL, one question remains: **Is meta-learning fast enough to adapt?** Typically, the adaptation process of meta-learning algorithms still requires several steps of gradient descent, which consumes 1 or 2 seconds on our server.
 Thus, we must first know how fast the real-world network state changes.